wxng23/wxng23.github.io/_pages/about.md

 Everything else
 ------
 I love soccer.
 Played ECNL before college, club soccer at Michigan, and semi-pro teams over the summer.
 Liverpool fan - played for their international academy when I was younger.
+If you want to see some high school clips, you can find them [here](https://www.hudl.com/video/3/11763537/6252817f90ef90172cbed268)
 ![Me playing soccer](/images/footy.png)